lakatdev/keszeg3/README.md

 `load array X Y` works the same way, X is the destination array or string while Y is a path.

+Files are in a raw binary format, if the string is 5 characters long, the file will be a 5 byte long file with the said characters.
+Same goes with arrays, each integer is 4 bytes long.

+This implies that these operations can be used for binary file manipulation.

 ### Array and string operations

 #### Setting values of arrays and strings